How Long Does it Take to Build a House?

 Weather is a big factor.
 Rain can hold things up, and so can a winter freeze.
 This is why pouring a foundation and getting the framing and roof on is critical to making good progress.

 The summer months are generally the busiest time for home construction, so if you’re building during this season, finding available labor may become an issue.
+You’ll want to work with a custom home builder who has a trusted team in place.

 Change orders will also impact the build time, especially when they come up in the latter part of the process.
 To limit the amount of time lost to decision delays, you should work with a builder who knows when to ask what and has solid systems in place.